Increased irritability. How to quickly get rid of irritability: causes of dissatisfaction and their elimination

 • migraine.

-Other symptoms (individual reactions of the body) may also let you know about yourself, but this complex inevitably signals a weakening of the body's defenses, the need to combat irritability.
+Other symptoms (individual reactions of the body) may also make themselves known, but this complex inevitably signals a weakening of the body’s defenses and the need to combat irritability.

-The attacks of irritation themselves are manifested individually.
-Some people manage to keep external calm to the last, but boil inside (you can’t do this), others fall into tantrums and tears, others break down at everyone.
+The attacks of irritation themselves manifest themselves individually.
+Some people manage to maintain external calm until the last moment, but seethe inside (you can’t do that), others fall into hysterics and tears, and still others lash out at everyone.

 Irritability in women

-Women suffer from irritability more often than men, which is due to psychophysiological characteristics (increased emotionality, natural regular changes in hormonal levels) and greater workload.
-Most women have to combine work, raising children and housekeeping.
+Women more often than men suffer from irritability, which is due to psychophysiological characteristics (increased emotionality, natural regular changes in hormonal levels) and greater workload.
+Most women have to combine work, raising children and running a household.

 Hormonal changes during pregnancy and menopause contribute.
 In this case, irritability is accompanied by: